Analysis | The virus cared a lot less about politics than the politicians did

 “That’s wrong, it’s cynical and we shouldn’t be a part of it,” he added.

 He wasn’t alone in that prediction.
 President Trump repeatedly made a similar claim.
-In an all-caps tweet Oct.
+In an all-caps tweet on Oct.
 27, for example, Trump insisted that “ON NOVEMBER 4th” — the day after the election — “YOU WON’T BE HEARING SO MUCH ABOUT IT ANYMORE.”

 At a campaign rally a few days later, he made the same claim.